 ARNOLD: You can see this very gradual economic recovery underway on the factory floor at F.H.
 Peterson Machine Corporation outside Boston.
 The family business employs about 60 people, and like many other machine shop's scattered across New England, it makes all sorts of metal parts.

-Mr. MARK MERULLO (Sales Manager, F.H.
-Peterson Machine Corporation): Just what I'm looking at here, I can see food processing equipment, a prototype part for the Air Force that goes on into a fuselage of an airplane.
+MARK MERULLO: Just what I'm looking at here, I can see food processing equipment, a prototype part for the Air Force that goes on into a fuselage of an airplane.

 ARNOLD: Mark Merullo, who is one of the owners, he's standing near a big machine that's spinning and cutting a two-foot wide metal part for a nuclear reactor.

 ARNOLD: With work drying up during the recession, Merullo's employees here had their hours cut back very sharply.

 MERULLO: So guys that would normally be working 50, 55, sometimes 60 hours a week, all of a sudden were cut down to 32 hours on straight time and taking a day off a week.
 So it was a big hit.